cunnie/writings/i_am_become_forever.md

 she had become — something else.
 She wasn't sure if she had a locus, a specific location.
 When she had a body it was clear where her body ended and where the rest of the world began.
 But here, in this place, it wasn't clear.
-It seemed that she didn't have boundaries, and that she could co-exist.
+It seemed that she didn't have boundaries, and that she could co-exist with material objects.

 One of the strands was flickering particularly brightly, and the thought occurred to follow it.
 Could she move?
 She didn't know.
 She tried to move, and it happened, smooth as silk.
-It was like being on a magic carpet that went wherever she willed it to go. _Walking is really jerky, this is a much better way to travel_.
+It was like being on a magic carpet that went wherever she willed it to go. _Walking is jerky and bumpy — this is a much better mode of transportation._

 She followed the furiously-flickering strand.
-She didn't pluck it — she didn't feel playful. _Must be a side-effect of the thorazine_.
+She didn't pluck it — she didn't feel playful. _Must be a side-effect of the thorazine._

-The fiber optic cable ran next to a set of railroad tracks, and then merged in a building, a building of bright nodes and flickering strands. _Must be a Central Office_, she thought to herself, _or maybe a network exchange_.
+The fiber optic cable ran next to a set of railroad tracks, and then merged in a building, a building of bright nodes and flickering strands. _Must be a Central Office,_ she thought to herself, _or maybe a network exchange._

 It posed a conundrum — the trail ended here.
 She didn't know which of the many strands leading out of the building was "her" strand.